anggakg/terraform-iac/README.md

 terraform apply
 ```

-Be patient here, it may take 15-20mins to provision the clusters and have them ready.

-At the end you will have two clusters with different instance types:
+At the end you will have two clusters vm with different environment:

-1. Development - with `standard_d2_v2` instance type.
+1. Development - with 2 VM `Standard_DS1_v2` instance type.
-2. Production - with `standard_d11_v2` instance type.
+2. Production - with 3 VM `Standard_DS1_v2` instance type.

-When the clusters are ready, in the same folder you will find the generated kubeconfig files.